 The Windows client opens with the familiar list of locations, and a Connect button.
 If you've ever used another VPN client, ever, you'll immediately know how to get connected.

 Browsing the client's tabs reveals a small number of more interesting touches.
 Enabling Smart DNS may get you access to more websites, for instance.
 There's a system-wide kill switch, and an App Killer to forcibly close specific apps if the VPN drops.
 You get built-in DNS leak protection, too, although oddly that's turned off by default.
+And there's support for plenty of protocols: PPTP, L2TP, SSTP, IKEv2 and OpenVPN.

-Another problem materialized when we tested the client by manually closing the OpenVPN process, forcing the VPN connection to drop.
+A problem materialized when we tested the client by manually closing the OpenVPN process, forcing the VPN connection to drop.
 A desktop notification immediately warned us of the problem, which was good; but the client refused to reconnect, displaying an error message each time, until we closed and restarted it.
 That suggests an internal problem in how the client is managing its connection state, but a normal connection drop won't involve the OpenVPN process being closed, so overall this may not have much real-world effect.

 - Also check out our top picks for the best VPN in this roundup